josemariasosa/josemariasosa/README.md

                         --Efraín Huerta 🐊
 ```

-My name is José Sosa 🦡 I'm an engineere and I was born in México 🇲🇽.
+My name is José Sosa 🦡 I'm an engineere and I was born in San Luis Potosí, México 🇲🇽.

 **Professional experience:**